Pradumnasaraf/DevOps/docs/terraform/introduction.md

 }
 ```

-#### Lifecycle Rules
+## Lifecycle Rules

-Without License Rules, Terraform will destroy the old resource and create a new one.
+Without Lifecycle Rules, Terraform will destroy the old resource and create a new one.
 But with Lifecycle Rules, we can control the behavior of the resources.
 We can use `create_before_destroy` to create the new resource before destroying the old one.
 This can be useful when we want to avoid downtime or data loss.

 ```hcl
 # local.tf